JacobBumgarner/VesselVio/Build.md

 ```
    - Restart your terminal

-3. Install python 3.8.8 by pasting the command below into your command prompt.
+3. Install python version 3.8.8.
+   - First, paste the following command into your command prompt.
 ```markdown
 pyenv install 3.8.8
 ```
-   - Activate python version 3.8.8.
+   - Then, activate python version 3.8.8 using the following command.
 ```markdown
 pyenv activate 3.8.8
 ```
-   - Update your pip installer.
+   - Lastly, update your pip installer the command below.
 ```markdown
 pip install -U pip
 ```